jendrikseipp/convert-downward/README.md

 - The cleanup script generates repeated warnings about missing or invalid tags.
   These are caused by moved or broken tags and can be ignored.

-Cleanup Process:
+Details of the cleanup process:
 - fix and unify author names in commit message
 - fix typos in branch names
 - remove large files from history that should not have been added
-- Change commit message to follow our new convention (each commit shall start with "`[BRANCH NAME] `")
+- change commit message to follow the new convention which is to start with "`[BRANCH NAME] `"

-Conversion Process:
+Details of the conversion process:
-- convert a Mercurial repository with `fast-export`
+- convert a Mercurial repository to Git with `fast-export`
 - delete all Git branches that belong to Mercurial branches which have been merged and closed
 - remove empty commits